ceciliaferrando/PB-DP-CIs/README.md

 	- "DPCIs-expfam-mv.py": multivariate version of Gaussian of known variance (analysis on dim 0)
 	- "DPCIs-OLS.py": main Python functions and driver to run confidence interval experiments for OLS
 	- "functions.py": helper functions, including sensitivity and privatization mechanisms
-	- "plot.py": visualization functions to plot the CI results of a specific distribution (designed to compare results for N = [50, 100, 500, 1000, 5000, 10000])
-	- "barplot.py": plot function to compare private CI width across methods

 Requirements: